svioletg/viMusBot/docs/config.md

 ```

 `config_default.yml` has comments for each value, but I've also compiled every setting and its type + valid values on this page, to provide more thorough information.
+As an additional note, in your configuration you can also use `yes` / `no` in place of `true` / `false` if you prefer.

 ## Glossary — General Options

 Written in alphabetical order.
-All information below should be accurate as of version **1.9.0**.
+All information below should be accurate as of version **2.0.0**.

 ### `aliases`